9 Cheapest Prop Firms in 2026

 First time trying a prop firm Atlas Funded (Access) Near-zero cost to learn how challenges work.

-Running multiple cheap accounts Goat Funded or Aqua Funded Low per-account cost makes multi-account strategies viable.
+Running multiple cheap accounts Goat Funded or Maven Trading Low per-account cost makes multi-account strategies viable.

 Verdict: Atlas Funded is hard to beat.
 You risk $1 to $5 to take the challenge.
 No other firm on this list lets you test the waters for a dollar and only pay when you have already proven you can trade.